Ahmed96Mah/Weather-Journal-App/README.md

 **Responsive** Weather Journal Application that accepts the user inputs and uses it to contact the **Open Weather Map API** to retreive the current weather data and the location corresponding to the zipcode entered by the user and then display that data to the user.

+### Project Notes:

+**Important Note** The openWeather Map API key included in the porject has been deactivated.
+So, to be able to use the application you have to create an account on the 'openweathermap.org' site. <br>
+Then, subscribe to the **'current weather and forecast'** service with a **free plan**.
+After that, generate your key and replace the deactivated key (located in the app.js 'line3') with yours.

 ### Project's details:

 1- Inputs: <br>